 Advertising is no longer the only way to create effective customer impressions.
 Today, customers themselves are helping companies improve customer experience management (CEM).
+Most companies today are using social media sites as spaces for interactive dialogue about their products and services.
+But do they realize there is more to launching a successful social CRM campaign than creating a Facebook page?

 “So many companies say, ‘We're going to build a Twitter campaign,’ with no goal in mind of what kind of return they want,” says analyst Zach Hofer-Shall of Forrester Research Inc. in Cambridge, Mass.
 “There is often little regard to who a customer is and who that customer is not.”